Ivanka Trump meets with United Nations secretary-general

 2 Min Read

-UNITED NATIONS (Reuters) - Ivanka Trump, U.S. President Donald Trump's daughter and informal adviser, met with United Nations Secretary-General Antonio Guterres for lunch at U.N. headquarters in New York on Friday amid a push by the president to slash funding for the world body.
+UNITED NATIONS (Reuters) - Ivanka Trump, U.S. President Donald Trump's daughter and informal adviser, met with United Nations Secretary-General Antonio Guterres for lunch at U.N. headquarters in New York on Friday to discuss women's economic empowerment.

+Her visit to the United Nations came as the president has been pushing to slash funding for the world body.
 Ivanka Trump is seen as an important influence on her father, and her husband, Jared Kushner, is a top adviser to him.

-A White House official said Guterres had reached out to Ivanka Trump to "to discuss areas of common interest after the launch of the World Bank's economic facility to advance women's entrepreneurship."

-During the G20 in Germany earlier this month, the World Bank launched a public-private loan program aimed at providing more than $1 billion to support women entrepreneurs in developing countries, a project she initiated five months ago.
+Ivanka Trump said Guterres asked her to lunch after they both attended the World Bank launch of a loan program during the G20 in Germany earlier this month.
+That program was aimed at providing more than $1 billion for women entrepreneurs in developing countries.

+In a post on Facebook, she said Guterres' invitation was "to discuss women's economic empowerment, entrepreneurship and workforce development."

+"I look forward to continuing this important dialogue about skills training in the modern economy and working together to economically empower women globally," she said.

+A White House official said Ivanka Trump was coordinating her conversations with U.S. Ambassador to the United Nations Nikki Haley.

-Trump, who ran an eponymous clothing and jewelry business before taking a job at the White House, has made women's issues one of her signature policy areas.
+Ivanka Trump, who ran an eponymous clothing and jewelry business before taking a job at the White House, has made women's issues one of her signature policy areas.

 The United Nations had no immediate comment on Friday's lunch.